emberjs/website/source/guides/models/finding-records.md

 ### Finding a Single Record

 You can retrieve a record by passing its model and unique ID to the `find()` method.
-This will return a promise that resolves to the requested
+The ID can be either a string or a number.
+This will return a promise that resolves to the requested record:
-record:

 ```js
 store.find('post', 1).then(function(post) {